dabrahams/magoo/DesignNotes.md

 ## General Principles

-Throughout the design, an effort was made to capture distinctions in static type information where possible.
-For example, `Pattern`s are distinguished from `Expression`s, even though there is significant overlap between them.
+Throughout the design, an effort was made to capture useful distinctions with static type information where possible.
+For example, `Pattern`s, `TypeExpression`s, and `Expression`s are represented by distinct types, even though there is significant overlap between them.
 The idea is to leave guideposts that make the code more understandable and easier to work on.

 We've also tried to ensure that executable semantics implementors can't easily and unknowingly do things that don't translate into an AOT compiler.
 For